 oṃ śrī gurave namaḥ। āvāhayāmi, sthāpayāmi, dhyāyāmi।”

-- Objective- In this ritual, prayers should be offered for the development of good virtues in child and also so that he/she understands the lessons provided by the teacher and flourishes in future by his grace.
+In this ritual, one offers prayers for the development of good virtues in child.
+Also, they ask that he/she understands the lessons that their teacher teaches and flourishes in future.

 Writing & Worshipping Letters

-- Deed- The child should offer flowers and akshat to the slate or paper where “oṃ bhūrbhuvaḥ svaḥ” is written by the child while the mantras are being chanted.
+The child offers flowers and akshat to the slate or paper where “oṃ bhūrbhuvaḥ svaḥ” is written, and those present, chant the mantras.

 नमः शंकराय च मयस्कराय च, नमः शिवाय च शिवतराय च।” ….- १६.४१